-Another problem that was faced at the senior secondary level is that the number and type of vocational senior secondary school graduates and professional education at higher education level does not yet fully correspond to the need for skilled staff and expert staff in various development fields.
-In addition, the system and process of learning and teaching at senior secondary school level is not yet able to produce graduates with adequate quality to continue to the higher education level.
+Another problem encountered in the secondary level is that the number and type of graduate VSSS with professional education at the tertiary level are not yet fully in accordance with the needs expertise in various fields of development.
+In addition, the system and the process of learning and teaching in GSSS level has not been able to produce graduates with sufficient quality to continue to pursue higher education.